porrey/PdfDocuments/README.md

 ## Simple Code Example

-The source code for the simple example can be found in the Examples folder of the project source code.
+The source for the simple example can be in the [Examples](https://github.com/porrey/PdfDocuments/tree/main/Src/PDF-Documents-Solution/Examples) folder of the project source code.

 ### Add the NuGet package

 Open Visual Studio and create a new Console application.
 Add the NuGet package.

 ```
-PM> Install-Packge PdfDocuments
+PM> Install-Package PdfDocuments
 ```

 ### Add the using statement

-In Visual Studio, open the **Program.cs** file and add the using statement for the library.
+In Visual Studio, open the **[Program.cs](https://github.com/porrey/PdfDocuments/blob/main/Src/PDF-Documents-Solution/Examples/PdfDocuments.Example.Simple/Program.cs)** file and add the using statement for the library.

 ```
 using PdfDocuments;